-- (4) If the Official Receiver is of opinion that it is contrary to the public interest that an application under subsection (3) should be granted, the Official Receiver must attend the hearing of, and oppose the granting of, the application. - (5) In subsection (1)- - company (公司) has the meaning given by section 168C(1) of the Companies (Winding Up and Miscellaneous Provisions) Ordinance (Cap.
-32).
+(4) If the Official Receiver is of opinion that it is contrary to the public interest that an application under subsection (3) should be granted, the Official Receiver must attend the hearing of, and oppose the granting of, the application.

+(5) In subsection (1) -"company" (公司) has the meaning given by section 168C(1) of the Companies

+(Winding Up Provisions) Ordinance (Cap.
+32).9

-472. Minutes of directors' meetings
+10.31 Minutes of directors' meetings

-- (1) A company must cause minutes of all proceedings at meetings of its directors to be recorded. - (2) A company must keep the records under subsection (1) for at least 20 years from the date of the meeting. - (3) If a company contravenes subsection (1) or (2), the company, and every responsible person of the company, commit an offence, and each is liable to a fine at level 5 and, in the case of a continuing offence, to a further fine of \$1,000 for each day during which the offence continues.
+(1) A company must cause minutes of all proceedings at meetings of its directors to be recorded.

+(2) A company must keep the records under subsection (1) for at least20 years from the date of the meeting.

+(3) If a company contravenes subsection (1) or (2), the company, and every responsible person of the company, commit an offence, and each is liable to a fine at level 5 and, in the case of a continuing offence, to a further fine of \$1,000 for each day during which the offence continues.

-473. Minutes as evidence
+10.32 Minutes as evidence

-- (1) Minutes recorded in accordance with section 472, if purporting to be signed by the chairperson of the meeting or by the chairperson of the next directors' meeting, are evidence of the proceedings at the meeting. - (2) If minutes have been recorded in accordance with section 472 of the proceedings at a meeting of directors, then, until the contrary is proved- - (a) the meeting is to be regarded as having been duly held and convened; - (b) all proceedings at the meeting are to be regarded as having duly taken place; and
+(1) Minutes recorded in accordance with section 10.31, if purporting to be signed by the chairman of the meeting or by the chairman of the next directors' meeting, are evidence of the proceedings at the meeting.

+(2) If minutes have been recorded in accordance with section 10.31 of the proceedings at a meeting of directors, then, until the contrary is proved -

-- (c) all appointments at the meeting are to be regarded as valid. - (3) Subsection (2)(c) is subject to sections 447(3) and 450(2).
+- (a) the meeting is to be regarded as duly held and convened; - (b) all proceedings at the meeting are to be regarded to have duly taken place; and - (c) all appointments at the meeting are to be regarded as valid. - (3) Subsection (2)(c) is subject to sections 10.4(3) and 10.7(2).